skingdev/fresco-bakery/tutorial.md

 The `ui` hash is Marionette's way of allowing us to reference items in the template.
 The left part of the expression is a name we want to use to reference the element on the right side of the expression.
 The right side is a css selector to the element in the DOM managed by the view.

 The `initialize` method is executed when the view loads.
 We are listening to `'all'` events on the `Application.app.history` object.
 When the `Application.app.history` object is updated, the `updateNavigation` method in this view will execute.

-You'll see that there is an `onClose` method and in it we are calling a method to `stopListening` to the previous listener we set up.
+In the `onClose` method, we are calling a method to `stopListening` to the previous listener we set up.
 By default, whenever a (Marionette) view is closed, it will automatically stop and clean up all listeners.
 In this case, we are calling it `onClose` of the view to be explicit.

+(We'll go over the routeMatches method in a moment)

 The `updateNavigation` method is called when the `Application.app.history` object is updated.
 It utilizes our `ui` element that we defined above to find any `<li>` elements in our template (each `<li>` element is a menu option in the template).
 It then removes the 'active' class which is what gives the menu option the selected look.
 It then calls the `routeMatches` method to check to see if the route we are going to matches the history object.
 If it does then we know which menu option the user clicked on.
 If the route matches, then we add the class 'active' to that menu option which will give it the selected look.